mars0i/masonclj/doc/ABMsInClojure.md

 Fortunately, MASON provides a workaround for this situation; you can define a method that MASON can call to get the current state of an agent, but it's a bit of work to write.
+I defined a function `make-properties` and a macro `defparams` to do most of the work for you.

 (The other problem with defrecords occurs if you want your agents to move with continuous coordinates rather than on a grid.
 MASON